Theology & Science Fiction: A Syllabus

 |"In the image of God he created them, male and female."|

-The following is a syllabus that I have written for an independent study that I am doing with a student at Fuller Seminary this summer.
-It may also be right to say that it is a working document for a proper course that I would like to teach a year from now.
+The following is a syllabus that I have written for an independent study that I've done with a student at Fuller Seminary this summer.
+It may also be right to say that it is a working document for a proper course that I will teach in the near future.

 |A shorter history of Artificial Intelligence.|